pollen-solutions/skeleton/README.md

 Note that, for security reasons, global environnement variables couldn't be overridden.

-### .env merge vars
+### Use application variable

-In some special cases, you may need to access application data to complete the configuration of your environment variables and the merge vars could help you.
+In some special cases, you may need to access application variable to complete the configuration of your environment variables and the merge vars could help you.

 The paths of the application are natively available :